SolaceSamples/solace-samples-cloudfoundry-java/README.md

 * Java Application
 * Java Application using Spring Cloud Connectors
+* Java Application using Spring Cloud Connectors and Transport Level Security

 While not necessary for a Java Application or a straight Spring Cloud Connector applications, the samples in this repository still make use of of Spring Boot so they can easily expose a simple REST interface to provide interactive ways to subscribe, send and receive Solace messages.
 Spring Boot is not required.
 You can make use of the Spring Cloud Connectors in any Java Application.
 See the walk through tutorials for more details.